morgankenyon/OpenDataDisc/software/examples/28_kalman_filter/README.md

 * What does the likelihood function do?
   * Computes how likely each position is given the measurement.
   * It is not a probability distribution because it does not sum to one.
+  * Computation of the likelihood varies per problem.
+For example, the sensor might not return just 1 or 0, but a float between 0 and 1 indicating the probability of being in front of a door.
+It might use computer vision and report a blob shape that you then probabilistically match to a door.
+It might use sonar and return a distance reading.
+In each case the computation of the likelihood will be different.
+We will see many examples of this throughout the book, and learn how to perform these calculations.

+### 03 Gaussians

 ## Issues